tarantool-php/benchmarks/README.md

 ## Usage

-First, make user you have you Tarantool server running [bench.lua](bench.lua) on localhost on port `3301`.
+First, make user you have your Tarantool server running [bench.lua](bench.lua) on localhost on port `3301`.

 > If you want to run it on Docker execute:
 >